Good Neighbor Fund

 Grant Application Process

-Representatives from organizations in the campus area communities and MN United will review grant applications and make recommendations for funding.
+Representatives from organizations in the campus area communities will review grant applications and make recommendations for funding.
 Grant applications are invited once each year, typically due in March.
 Funding recommendations are presented in April or May.
 Grant agreements are finalized on or around July 1 of each year.
 Unless by special arrangement, grant activities are expected to be completed within one year.
 Staffing for the Good Neighbor Fund is provided by the University of Minnesota Office of Government and Community Relations.

 Please direct questions to email@example.com.